brianmuganda/Pizza_palace/README.md

 # Pizza_palace
-This is web application for my Pizza shop where customers order different sizes of pizzas with one or more toppings.
+This is web application for my Pizza shop where customers order different sizes of pizzas with one or more toppings.Sept 2021
 ### **design link**
 https://www.figma.com/file/c3iE8GWctvbx1QWGcoVwJt/Untitled?node-id=1%3A2
-# {Application Name}
-#### {Brief description of application}, {Date of current version}
-#### By **{List of contributors}**
+#### By **{Brian Muganda}**
 ## Description
-{This is a detailed description of your application, including its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }
+{This is a a web appication for a Pizza shop, from which clients are able to browse accross menus and there after choose the crust,topings, and even choose whether they should get a home delivery at the location they input.. }
 ## Setup/Installation Requirements
-* This is a great place
-* to list setup instructions
-* in a simple
-* easy-to-understand
-* format
-{Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-Do I need to install any dependencies?
-How should I set up my databases?
-Is there other code this app depends on?}
+for fellow developers, this code used a jquery cdn, therefore you may need internet in the event of updates.Otherwise there are no other dependancies.}
 ## Known Bugs
-{Are there issues that have not yet been resolved that you want to let users know you know?
-Outline any issues that would impact use of your application.
-Share any workarounds that are in place. }
+{This far there are no known dependancies.. }
 ## Technologies Used
-{Tell me about the languages and tools you used to create this app.
-Assume that I know you probably used HTML and CSS.
-If you did something really cool using only HTML, point that out.}
+{To develop this I deployed HTML,CSS, Javascript,jQuery and bootstrap..}
 ## Support and contact details
-{Let people know what to do if they run into any issues or have questions, ideas or concerns.
-Encourage them to contact you or make a contribution to the code.}
+{Contact me on 0722413680 or any of my social media handles listed on the website.}
 ### License
-*{Determine the license under which this application can be used.
-See below for more details on licensing.}* Copyright (c) {year} **{List of contributors or company name}**
+*{I used the MIT licence for this project.}*
+Copyright (c) {2021} **{Brian Muganda}**